imaoca/robust/challenger.md

 ---
 # Jamming Machine (jammer.bash)
 The Jamming Machine that fails the LAN cable is executed by the following script.
+You need root privileges to run this script.
 ~~~bash
 pi@Taro:~ $ cat jammer.bash
 #!/bin/bash